 Jump to:

 Chocolate chip cookies are so easy to make and the basic ingredients are always butter, sugar, eggs, flour, and of course chocolate.
-Here's what you'll need to make these spelt flour cookies:
+Here's what you'll need to make them with spelt flour instead of all-purpose:

 - butter, preferably unsalted butter because you will add salt to the dough, but if you have salted, it will work.
 Just adjust the salt in the recipe accordingly, otherwise, your cookies may be too salty